acgovardhan/request-header-parser-microservice/README.md

 # Request Header Parser Microservice

-This is the boilerplate for the Request Header Parser Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice
+Request Header Parser Microservice project implemented with Express.js and Node.js that parses and returns information from client request headers.
+The service extracts the IP address, preferred language, and software (user-agent) of the client.
+This project is based on the FreeCodeCamp boilerplate code.